Earthstone Energy Inc. (ESTE) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price predicted for Earthstone Energy Inc. (ESTE) by analysts is $24.67, which is $10.42 above the current market price.
-The public float for ESTE is 74.81M, and at present, short sellers hold a 14.49% of that float.
-On July 21, 2023, the average trading volume of ESTE was 1.20M shares.
+The average price estimated by analysts for ESTE is $23.89, which is $9.8 above than the current price.
+The public float for ESTE is 80.33M, and at present, short sellers hold a 13.03% of that float.
+The average trading volume of ESTE on July 28, 2023 was 1.15M shares.

 ESTE’s Market Performance

-The stock of Earthstone Energy Inc. (ESTE) has seen a -4.50% decrease in the past week, with a 9.26% rise in the past month, and a 5.24% gain in the past quarter.
-The volatility ratio for the week is 3.76%, and the volatility levels for the past 30 days are at 3.43% for ESTE.
-The simple moving average for the last 20 days is 4.72% for ESTE stock, with a simple moving average of 6.89% for the last 200 days.
+The stock of Earthstone Energy Inc. (ESTE) has seen a 5.58% increase in the past week, with a 18.31% rise in the past month, and a 22.27% gain in the past quarter.
+The volatility ratio for the week is 3.71%, and the volatility levels for the past 30 days are at 3.61% for ESTE.
+The simple moving average for the past 20 days is 6.84% for ESTE’s stock, with a 12.61% simple moving average for the past 200 days.

 Analysts’ Opinion of ESTE